maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 5. Implementation Challenges: Identifying common obstacles in the adoption and effective use of these tools, and proposing solutions.

 ### Sessions and Discussions

 Key topics emerged from the discussions, and participants were encouraged to share their contributions on these subjects.

 ###### Integration of Math Education Research and Technology

 One of the recurring themes was the need for closer collaboration between technologists, mathematics educators (including teachers) and researchers.
 Participants emphasized that successful integration of technology into mathematics education requires tools that not only align with curriculum standards but also adapt to the diverse needs of students.
-A significant portion of this discussion focused on the use of the STACK (System for Teaching and Assessment using a Computer algebra Kernel) assessment system, developed by Chris Sangwin, which exemplifies how technology can be effectively integrated into mathematics education.
+A significant portion of this discussion focused on the use of the STACK assessment system, which exemplifies how technology can be effectively integrated into mathematics education.
 STACK's adaptability and the ability to provide immediate feedback make it a valuable tool in aligning educational technology with curriculum goals.
 Discussions highlighted the potential for research to inform the development of more intuitive and effective tools, such as STACK, and stressed the importance of iterative feedback loops between users and developers.

 ###### Data Sharing and Analysis